ibmresilient/resilient-community-apps/fn_aws_iam/doc/README.md

    ![screenshot: fn-aws-iam-update-login-profile-action ](./screenshots/fn-aws-iam-update-login-profile-action.png)

-3. The user is presented with a number of activity fields for a new password a password confirmation and a boolean to indicate if password reset is needed.
+3. The user is presented with 2 activity fields for a new password a password confirmation and a boolean to indicate if password reset is needed.
-    From the drop-down list of user defined polciy name , select a policy and click Execute.
+    Set the appropriate values for the fields and click Execute.

    ![screenshot: fn-aws-iam-update-login-profile_2-action ](./screenshots/fn-aws-iam-update-login-profile_2-action.png)